Designing a Custom Label for Optimal Print Results

 - Please do not set type or layout your label in Adobe InDesign or other page layout based programs.
 Instead, set type and compose your artwork file in Adobe Illustrator.
 (When labels are created in InDesign, exporting the files create issues with slicing the artwork, gradients, drop shadows, images, and colors.)

 - Please do not set type or layout your label in Adobe Photoshop or other pixel-based programs.
 Set type and compose the file in Illustrator.
 Use PSD for the background image.
-The file should be in CMYK format, at least 300 DPI (dots per inch), and your label has a bleed of .125″ (1/16th) past the dieline.
+The file should be in CMYK format, at least 300 DPI (dots per inch), and your label has a bleed of 0.0625″ (1/16th) on all sides past the dieline.
 (A ‘bleed’ is when the artwork extends beyond the edge of where your label will be cut so that there are no white spaces around the label’s borders.)

 - If you must use an alternative vector-based software application, you must export a CMYK-print quality (.pdf) file.
 Make sure the following are in the PDF’s file settings: embed thumbnail, retain file colors & editability, no compression, downsample to 300 DPI, no color conversion, and no passwords.

 - Always design label artwork in the CMYK colorspace – RGB flat files CANNOT BE USED.
 If the artwork is in RGB, our artists must convert it to CMYK, then get the artwork color shift approved by the client before sending it in for printing.